fatiando/magali/doc/overview.rst

   - The **z-axis** points **upward**, away from the sample surface (i.e., out of the image plane).

-This orientation follows the right-hand rule: if you point your right-hand fingers along the x-axis and curl them toward the y-axis, your thumb will point in the direction of the z-axis.
+This orientation follows the
+`right-hand rule <https://en.wikipedia.org/wiki/Right-hand_rule>`__: if you point your right-hand fingers along the x-axis and curl them toward the y-axis, your thumb will point in the direction of the z-axis.

 .. note::